Information and guidance on externality (use of external expert assessors) in specialty training in O&G

 There are, of course, other dimensions to externality – lay and geographical – but this section of the site is concerned principally with the way in which the RCOG engages with the deanery quality management processes of assessing trainee progress (Process 1) and quality visits (Process 2), specifically through the contribution of SAs.

 Policy statement on externality

-The overarching principles for externality are derived from the GMC’s standards in The Trainee Doctor (Standards for Deaneries section, 4.1–4.7) and the Gold Guide (7th edition, page 55 from point 4.60) and are approved by the RCOG Education Board as part of the College’s developing Education Quality Strategy.
+The overarching principles for externality are derived from the GMC’s standards Promoting Excellence and the Gold Guide and are approved by the RCOG Education Board as part of the College’s developing Education Quality Strategy.
 The administrative support for externality is located in the Directorate of Education.

 The RCOG will:

 - appoint suitable individuals to act as SAs on its behalf